-THE centre plateau of Turkey is still amongst the least-known countries of the Balkan peninsula, although it is intersected by the great highways which connect Thracia with Bosnia, and Macedonia with the Danube.
-This plateau, known to the ancients as Upper Mœsia, consists of a vast granitic table-land, rising to an average height of 2,000 feet.
+THE centre plateau of Turkey is still amongst the least-known countries of the Balkan peninsula, although it is intersected by the great highways which connect Thracia with Bosnia, and Maccdonia with the Danube.
+This plateau, known to the ancients as Upper Mesia, consists of a vast granitic table-land, rising to an average height of 2,000 feet.
 Its surface is diversified by several planinas, or mountain chains, of small relative height, and by domes of trachyte, the remains of ancient volcanoes.
 Its numerous depressions were formerly filled with water, and the contours of the ancient lakes can still be traced.
 They have been gradually filled up by alluvium, or drained by rivers.
 The most remarkable amongst these ancient lacustrine basins are now represented by the fertile plains of Nish, Sofia, and Ikhtiman.

-Principal towns of Bosnia:-Sarayevo, 50,000 inhabitants; Banyaluka, 18,000 inhabitants;

-Zvornik, 14,000 inhabitants;

-Travnik, 12,000 inhabitants;

-Novibazar, 9,000 inhabitants;
+Principal towns of Bosnia:-Sarayevo, 50,600 inhabitants; Banyaluka, 18,000 inhabitants; Zvornik, 14,000 inhabitants; Travnik, 12,000 inhabitants; Novibazar, 9,000 inhabitants; Trebinye, 9,000 inhabitants; Mostar, 9,000 inhabitants; Tuzla, 7,000 inhabitants.

-Trebinyo, 9,000 inhabitants;

-Mostar, 9,000 inhabitants;

-The superb syenitic and porphyritic mountain group of Vitosh forms the valley of the Isker pierces the whole of the Balkan Mountains, and, crossing the plain of Sofia, takes its course in the direction of the Danube.
+The superb syenitic and porphyritic mountain group of Vitosh forms the eastern bastion of the Mœsian plateau.
+Immediately to the east of it the deep valley of the Isker pierces the whole of the Balkan Mountains, and, crossing the plain of Sofia, takes its course in the direction of the Danube.
 The upper valley of this river and the plain mentioned form the true geographical centre of European Turkey.
-From Sofia diverge some of the most important roads of the peninsula, one leading through the valley of the Isker to the Lower Danube, another along the Morava valley into Servia, a third by way of the Maritza into Thracia, eastern bastion of the Mæsian plateau.
-Immediately to the east, of it the deep and a fourth down the Struma into Macedonia.
+From Sofia diverge some of the most important roads of the peninsula, one leading through the valley of the Isker to the Lower Danube, another along the Morava valley into Servia, a third by way of the Maritza into Thracia, and a fourth down the Struma into Macedonia.
 It is said that Constantine the Great, struck by these important natural advantages of Sofia, then called Sardica, thought of making it the capital of his empire.

 Fig. 38.-Mount Vitosh and its Environs.

 According to F. von Hochstetter.
-Scale 1:1,055,000.
+Scale 1:1,058,000.